Conscientious objection as resistance against the state and the military

 Opponents of military service, especially conscientious objectors and deserters, are

 marginalized and criminalized worldwide.
-At the same time, more and more armed conflictsand wars are raging.
-In many places, people are coerced and/or
+At the same time, more and more armed conflicts

 Format